NatalieJClark/pokemonGame/README.md

 # Pokemon Top Trumps Game

 This is my final project for the Code First Girls Intro to Python & apps course.
-I collaborated with my teammate Awa Danfa, to design and build a Pokemon themed game based on the populare Top Trumps card game.
+I collaborated with my teammate, to design and build a Pokemon themed game based on the popular Top Trumps card game.

 ## PROJECT REQUIREMENTS